 Free and open to the public

-Presenter: The live webinar will be presented by Dr. Charles E. Dunlap, Director of the Research Competitiveness Program.
+Presenter: The live webinar was presented by Dr. Charles E. Dunlap, Director of the Research Competitiveness Program.
 Dr. Dunlap has more than 20 years of experience designing and implementing national and international S&T grant competitions, overseeing funding agencies, and developing and leading symposia on peer review process.
 He has created and led S&T programs in the U.S. and more than thirty countries.

 View and register for the other events in our online event series here.